paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-028-family-and-medical-leave.md

 <a id="section-2617"></a>
 ## § 2617.
 Investigative authority
-**(a) In general** To ensure compliance with the provisions of this subchapter, or any regulation or order issued under this subchapter, the Secretary shall have, subject to subsection (c) of this section, the investigative authority provided under [section 211(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section211/a&num=0&edition=prelim).
+**(a) In general** To ensure compliance with the provisions of this subchapter, or any regulation or order issued under this subchapter, the Secretary shall have, subject to subsection (c), the investigative authority provided under [section 211(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section211/a&num=0&edition=prelim).

 **(b) Obligation to keep and preserve records** Any employer shall make, keep, and preserve records pertaining to compliance with this subchapter in accordance with [section 211(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section211/c&num=0&edition=prelim) and in accordance with regulations issued by the Secretary.